baptistecdr/RARBG-Downloader/README.md

 # RARBG-Downloader
-Search and download torrent on RARBBG because CLI is faster than GUI.
+Search and download torrent on RARBG because CLI is faster than GUI.

 ## Prequisites